 Make no mistake, lines are the biggest grievance at San Diego Comic-Con.
 Some people cope by simply eliminating the big rooms (Hall H, Indigo Ballroom and Ballroom 20) from their lives or turning away if they see a line for something else.
 You can live this way and have a stupendous Comic-Con.
 But if your heart is set on something line-worthy - and for most of us, it will be at some point - here are some ideas to mull over.

 When is a line worth it?

-First off, let me say I am a big believer in enjoying the Con you're at - and it's hard to do that if you spend all of it in a line.
-I know some people work in groups with complicated systems involving assigned shifts, but the vast majority of attendees just have their friends to rely on.
+I'm a big believer in enjoying the Con you're at - and it's hard to do that if you spend all of it in a line.
+Some people work in groups with complicated systems involving assigned shifts, but the vast majority of attendees just have their friends to rely on.
 So here are a few considerations before you get in line: